Does adding seasonings or fruit to the water add to the flavor when smoking?

-If anything you've be better adding soaked herbs onto the coals like you do the wood chips.
+Back to your question about adding flavour.
+If anything you'd be better adding soaked herbs onto the coals like you do the wood chips.
 To prevent them from scorching, wrap the soaked herb sprigs in foil, puncture the foil and throw the foil packet onto the coals.

 In some recipes though I have used fruit juice in the water bath rather than water but when I've done this it has always been when not using smoke.
 The fruit juice adds a very subtle flavor but it is still really easy to overpower it with even just a little bit of smoke.